MelvinMallari/CookieMon/README.md

 [Live Link](https://melvinmallari.github.io/CookieMon/)

 ### Overview
 A remake of the classic game Pac-Man headlining none other than the Cookie-Monster himself.
 Users complete the game by consuming all pellets.
 Power pellets tranform the ghosts into cookies, rendering them edible.
 Similar to original game, each ghost features its own path-finding strategy, creating an interesting dynamic.
-Find out if you can get the pellets before the ghosts get you!
+Find out if you can get all the pellets before the ghosts get you!

   <p align="center">
     <img src="./assets/CookieMon-Gameplay.gif" align="center">